 Our first home together in Italy was in Turin, a beautiful city in Italy’s northwest.

 My husband worked for a multinational corporation and I taught at a language school.

 Just after our son William was born my husband got quite ill, although it turned out to be nothing serious it gave us a huge fright.

-We realized we were fed up with the rat race but neither of us had any clue as to what else we could do.
+We were fed up with the rat race but neither of us had any clue as to what else we could do.

-At this point Andrew was all set to resigning himself to another thirty years of corporate life until we stumbled on SBI and finally we were able to share our passion and love for Italy with the world.
+At this point Andrew was all set to resigning himself to another thirty years of corporate life until we stumbled on Solo Build It! and finally we were able to share our passion and love for Italy with the world.

 From the beginning both of us swore we would be honest to our principles even if it meant we made less money.
 We do need to earn a living but we have consistently refused to feature something if we didn’t like it.

 I cannot count the times we have been approached by hotels, restaurants and other businesses to write about them and yet I doubt if more than ten percent have been good enough to be included on the site.